LocalToasty/youngin/README.md

-# pyage: a library for transparent encryption and decryption
+# youngin: a library for transparent encryption and decryption

 This package is an implementation of the [age encryption format][age].
 It supports the linear writing as well as seekable reading of age-encrypted files.